Tigernut flour. My new best friend! Oh how I love thee. Tigernut horchata. How have I lived without you? Tigernut horchata muffins? Simply. Amazing.

 If you aren’t sure what Tigernut flour is, check out this recipe for Lactation Cookies.
 I explain it all in there.

 Initially, I set out to make a cupcake.
 But after I saw the color of the batter, I decided to morph it into a muffin.
 The Tigernut flour has a slightly darker hue to it than say regular old flour does and as such, doesn’t produce your standard “white” cupcake.
 This isn’t a problem per say.
 What matters is how mouthwatering delicious these are.
-But esthetically, this recipe looks more like a muffin than a cupcake.
-And so, muffin it is!
+But aesthetically, this recipe looks more like a muffin than a cupcake.

 If you want to give these muffins a protein boost, you can throw in a few tablespoons of collagen hydrosolate.
 Fair warning – it will make the muffins a bit more crumbly and a tad on the “sticky” side.
 The flavor remains the same and they certainly are just as edible.
 Just be prepared for a few more rogue crumbs.